BithackTech/protoschool-bithack/README.md

 We are a group of people passionate about the decentralized web and excited to learn, teach, and share ideas.
 Everyone is welcome!

+We are all fans of Decentralized Storage Networks and web3.0 based on IPFS or Filecoin dev by Protocol Labs.
+And we are trying our best to explore and bring some interesting ideas into reality using based tools by IPFS.
+Hopefully we can make the world better.

+Related Parties

+QTech Community community, events and resources ZJU-Blockchain community, events, resources and code repo ZJU BithackTech community, events, resources and code repo

 ## Organizers

 Our chapter's leadership team includes: